qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 But circular reference do add risks to memory management:

 - In C/C++, circular reference need to be carefully handled to avoid use-after-free.
 - In GC languages, circular reference has memory leak risk.
-If a child references parent, and parent references child, then referencing any child will keep the whole structure alive.
+If all children references parents, and parents references children, then referencing any child will keep the whole structure alive.

 Here are some common use cases of circular reference:

 - Case 1: The parent references a child.
 The child references its parent, just for convenience.
 (Referencing to parent is not necessary, parent can be passed by argument)
 - Case 2: The parent registers a callback to child.
 When something happened on child, the callback is called, and parent do something.
-It that case, parent references child, child references callback, callback references parent (e.g. lambda capture).
+It that case, parent references child, child references callback, callback references parent.
 - Case 3: In a tree structure, the child references parent allows getting the path from one node to root node.
 Without it, you cannot get the path from just one node reference, and need to store variable-length path information.
 - Case 4: The data is inherently a graph structure that can contain cycles.
 - Case 5: The data requires self-reference.